Odawara District

 Thackeray nodded.

 “Gotta be careful about the seagulls, though.
 One other thing.
-Spot anything strange about your companion?”
+Notice anything strange about your companion?”

 “No. Well, there was this girl at the station.
 You mean—?”